GovTechSG/seed-documentation/post-onboarding-instructions/windows.md

 # SEED post onboarding instructions for Windows

-After you onboard your Internet device to SEED, [Turn on Cloudflare WARP for Windows](#turn-on-cloudflare-warp-for-windows).
+After you onboard your Internet Device to SEED, [Turn on Cloudflare WARP for Windows](#turn-on-cloudflare-warp-for-windows).

 ## Turn on Cloudflare WARP for Windows